 The result was the development, together with Cormac, of the Talking Bodhrán.

 Like the BODdrum it has a spun aluminium shell, 100mm deep and fitted with a head of the edge control power spot centre type.
-But the Talking Bodhrán shell is 3mm thick (vs the BODdrum 2.5mm), which gives a warmer tone than you might expect from a drum just 14 inches in size.
+But the Talking Bodhrán shell is just a bit thicker than the BODdrum, which gives a warmer tone than you might expect from a drum just 14 inches in size.
 The drum has been further customised with a fabulous hand-painted airbrush finish.

 But it is when you use the Talking Bodhrán together with the exclusive sound bar – shaped differently from your usual slider – that suddenly you can move beyond the typical English/Irish folk bodhrán sound and into a world of sound without boundaries.